Employment Dinner Recognizes TOP Achievements

-"I was homeless and an outreach van came around.
-I decided to give it a try," he recalled at The Other Place (TOP), our psychosocial clubhouse for homeless and formerly homeless people.
+“I was homeless and an outreach van came around.
+I decided to give it a try,” he recalled at the TOP Clubhouse, our psychosocial clubhouse for homeless and formerly homeless people.
 TOP helped Seda strengthen his social and job-related skills.
 Meanwhile, Goddard Riverside’s homeless outreach team worked with him on applying for housing.

 Now, just over a decade later, Seda is living at The Senate, one of our supportive housing residences.
 He comes to TOP regularly for social support and to keep developing his skills.
 “I like to meet new people,” he says.
 “I do stuff I enjoy, like working at reception and answering the phone.”

 Seda has just successfully completed nine months of transitional employment, doing cleaning and maintenance work.
 Short-term jobs like these help TOP participants gain experience and get ready for permanent positions.

 “I would love to find another job,” he says.
 “I like it.
 I enjoy it.
 And I need the money.”

 At TOP’s recent Employment Dinner, Seda received a certificate marking his successful completion of transitional employment.
 Several other members were also honored for their achievements in the working world.
 One of them was Lester Rosen, who’s been an employee at an AMC movie theater downtown for 15 years.

 “I rip tickets when people come in and direct them to the appropriate theater,” Rosen explains.
 “And I retrieve pre-ordered tickets.”